Fisher-Price Soothing Motions Review

 The mesh is spot clean only, which won't be a problem as long as baby doesn't have a blowout of spit up into the holes.

 The Soothing Motions earned a 9 of 10 for breathability.
 With a mesh surround and only small panels of fabric, the Soothing Motions is one of the most breathable options we tested.

 The Soothing Motions earned a 4 of 10 for the sleeping surface.
 This mattress is less than desirable, earning the lowest score for the metric in the group.

 The bassinet body has a design that allows it to sway and rock, but it feels unstable at the ends.
 The mattress compression is one of the worst in the group which could leave baby unsupported.
 The mattress is not secured to the bottom so it can slide somewhat and we fit several fingers around the edges, especially the corners.

 The Soothing Motions earned a 6 of 10 for quality.
 The frame on this product is a sturdy oval base.
 Loose strings hang out of the fabric that covers the top rail, and there is nothing to hold the mattress in place and the mesh bunches and stretches some.
 This bassinet has bright colors, and a sleek look but the overall fit and finish aren't as nice as similar competition with tighter mesh and less quality control issues.

-The Soothing Motions earned a 2 of 10 for eco-health tying with several other budget-friendly brands.
+The Soothing Motions earned a 3 of 10 for eco-health tying with several other budget-friendly brands.
 It is JPMA certified, but Fisher-Price is remaining mum on what materials they use or what the materials contain.
-Fisher-Price is listed on the Center for Environmental Health (CEH) website as unknown when it comes to the use of flame retardants.
+Fisher-Price is listed on the Center for Environmental Health (CEH) website as "unknown" when it comes to the use of flame retardants.
 This means they failed to respond to inquiries concerning the use of these chemicals when contacted by CEH for further information.
-This leads CEH and us to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
+This leads CEH, and us, to assume they aren't making efforts to limit or remove these chemicals from the materials they use.
 The lack of information, the potential use of chemicals, and the polyurethane mattress hurt the Motions eco-health score.